Self-Perfection/anki-countries_deck-builder/README.md

 This version retrieves:
 * Countries names for arbitrary list of languages
-* SVG flag for each country
+* SVG flag and locator map for each country

 It should be relatively easy to extend list of retrieved data.